Subject Pronouns and Object Pronouns

 I (subject) can see myself (object pronoun, same as subject = reflexive pronoun) in the mirror.

 She can take care of herself.
-(Note: The sentence “She can take her of her” would be grammatically correct, but would have a different meaning. “her” in this case would signify a different person!)
+(Note: The sentence “She can take care of her” would be grammatically correct, but would have a different meaning. “her” in this case would signify a different person!)

 We need to bring food ourselves.